 In 1998 Tom discovered the National Caricaturist Network (now the International Society of Caricature Artists), an organization of professional caricaturists.
 Tom joined the NCN and attended his first convention in Las Vegas that winter.
 In the years since, he has been honored with several awards from the organization including the Golden Nosey for “Caricaturist of the Year” in 1998 and 1999.
 He also served as president of the NCN for two years.
 Well, actually Anna did all the work as usual, but he got the credit.
 Don’t tell her he said that, either.
 Tom also revived a life-long dream during this time: to draw for MAD Magazine.

 In 1999 Tom joined the National Cartoonists Society, largely because of the support of MAD Magazine legend Mort Drucker, whom he got to know thanks to Anna.
 Attending his first NCS Reuben Awards weekend in San Antonio in May, he eagerly brought his portfolio with him to show MAD editor Nick Meglin, a longtime NCS member.
 His reaction was a resounding yawn.
 Not deterred thanks to a healthy dose of you-can-do-it attitude and the fact that he spends most of his time in his own fantasy world, Tom focused on further developing his work in order to break into MAD.
 Subsequent showings of his revised portfolio resulted in more encouraging reactions.
 In one showing long-time MAD artist and current art director Sam Viviano actually cleared his throat before yawning while reviewing Tom’s portfolio!
 Tom didn’t sleep for a week from the excitement.
-Not even that pesky restraining order bothered him.
+Ignoring several annoying restraining orders, Tom continued to deluge the MAD art staff with submissions.

 Eventually shrugs and even head tilting became noticeable during portfolio reviews.
 In the meantime Tom did some MAD-like work for longtime MAD clone Cracked Magazine, as well as for bigger better clients like AOL Digital, the Minnesota Twins, National Geographic for Kids and many others.
 In 2000 Tom finally broke into MAD.
 At an NCS Reuben weekend in New York both Nick and Sam reviewed Tom’s latest work.
 Nick leaned into Sam’s ear and whispered something.
 Tom thought it was “this stuff is great”, but Anna was sure he said, “let’s eat at eight…” Regardless, Tom was given his first MAD assignment for reasons yet to be determined.
 Today he is pleased to be considered one of the “Usual Gang of Idiots”, at least until they can find somebody better who will work as cheap.
 Until then you can see his movie/TV parodies and feature article illustrations in almost every issue of MAD.
-Tom also contributes regularly to the Cartoon Network”s MAD animated show, doing character design work that is then passed off to real animators who do the hard work.
+Tom also contributed regularly to the Cartoon Network’s MAD animated show, doing character design work that was then passed off to real animators who do the hard work.
+Tom says his involvement with the show had nothing to do with its eventual cancellation, despite what you may have heard otherwise.

 Tom continues to do freelance art for many other clients, and was honored with an NCS divisional Reuben Award for “Advertising Illustration” in 2003 in an episode known among NCS scholars as the ‘hanging chad debacle’ that changed the way the NCS conducts balloting for said awards.
 Tom refused to give it back, however, and it hangs proudly on his wall.
 In 2006 and 2007 the NCS once again honored him with a divisional Reuben, once again in “Advertising Illustration”, in 2009 for “Newspaper Illustration” and in 2014 for “Magazine Illustration”.
 This time accusations of blackmailing the voters were voiced, but never proven.
 He also opened many other caricature concessions including Six Flags St. Louis, Six Flags New England, Nickelodeon Universe and St. Louis Union Station.
 His hope is to continue to draw for a living and never again be forced to get a real job, if for no other reason than to prove his dad wrong.